 We’re big fans of packing lists.
 It doesn’t take long to put one together and helps to make sure you don’t forget crucial items.

 For first-timers, our advice is to write down your bike touring gear list and then see if someone with more experience can look over it.
 They can help you add in or take away things which you might have overlooked.

 Don’t know where to start?
-Check out our bike touring packing list for longer trips.
+Check out our bike touring packing list for longer trips or our bikepacking packing list for lighter adventures.
 You can also send us your list and we’ll take a look for you.